Social timing is one of the most important aspects of digital marketing.

 You want to post at least every couple of days so that content stays fresh and you can continue to rank.
 Not only that, once you start generating content that draws traffic, posting regularly will promote revisits and increased shares.
 Blog posts are less about sales and more about getting the word out about your business through frequent reading and sharing.

-Well, there you have it, the three most effective marketing channels for content marketing, as well as the how, why, and when to post your content.
+Well, there you have it, the three most effective marketing channels for content marketing, as well as the why, when and how often to post your content.
 Hopeful this post has given you the insight you need to focus on content marketing and how to drive the most business your way.

 If managing all of this content proves to be a difficult task, don’t hesitate to partner with a content management service to help your brand take full advantage of the content market and stay on top of the posting schedule.